populse/mia_processes/docs/source/documentation/bricks/stats/spm/MultipleRegressionDesign.rst

 - *covariates_names* <=> Covariate.Name* [#label]_ (a list of string, optional):
     Names of the covariates.
-    The covariate option allows to specified covariates or nuissance variables.
+    The covariate option allows to specified covariates or nuisance variables.
     The aims is to examine whether there are any correlations between this additionl data and brain activation.

-    covariates_vectors, covariates_interactions and covariates_centerings should be aslo filled.
+    covariates_vectors, covariates_interactions and covariates_centerings should be also filled.

     ::